Four-force (4-force) is a four-vector, considered as

 This formula and determination

-is in the gravitational field, then according to the covariant theory of gravitation (CTG) gravitational 4-force equals:
+in gravitational field, then according to the covariant theory of gravitation (CTG) gravitational 4-force equals:

 ,